James-Fleming12/EvidentialHDC/docs/lin_probe_updates/tta_iterations.md

 The verdict has three parts, and it rules out the cheapest option:

 1. **The gap is a ROTATION, not a translation.** $\cos(W_{\mathrm{zs}}, W_{\mathrm{oracle}})$ is 0.03-0.12
-   everywhere — the clean-fit probe's decision boundary and the pool-refit boundary point in almost completely different directions.
+   everywhere: the clean-fit probe's decision boundary and the pool-refit boundary point in almost completely different directions.
 A bias/intercept-only update (freeze W, re-center b) closes **0-4% of the gap** (bias-only share ~0-3%). **Bias-only is dead as a TTA mechanism.** The weights must move.
 2. **The oracle-fixed points are LOW-margin.** Frozen-probe margin: zs-correct ~12-16, zs-wrong ~7-9, oracle-fixed ~6-8.
-The points the labeled decoder fixes are exactly the confident-but-wrong boundary points — low margin but on the wrong side.
+The points the labeled decoder fixes are exactly the confident-but-wrong boundary points (low margin but on the wrong side).
 So a margin gate CAN identify the points TTA needs to fix (the signal is there), but it cannot fix them: they need the boundary to move (weights), not a veto.
 This is the probe-space analog of the assignment wall, sharpened: the wall is a boundary-rotation problem, not a detection problem.